codeforkjeff/dbt-sqlite/README.md

 you're doing ETL vs ELT)
 - your project is a proof of concept, to eventually be moved into another database or data warehouse platform
-- you want an easily accessible, open source method of building your data project that others can also deploy without the overhead/cost of a full RDBMS or data warehouse platform account (SQLite is included with python)
+- you want others to be able to deploy your data build without the overhead/cost of a full RDBMS or signing up for a data warehouse platform (SQLite is included with python and requires no installation)

 SQLite can be surprisingly fast, despite the query optimizer not being as sophisticated as other databases and data warehouse platforms.
 Tip: realize